Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 There is no combination of words, no magic “abracadabra” and no buttons you can touch.

-People have to want to listen to you.
+People have to want to listen to you and follow you.

 The more you can give, the more you can raise people up, the more you can make them feel good, and the more they want to be like you, the more soft power you will wield.